felixchenfy/Monocular-Visual-Odometry/doc/buglist.md

-Please view this doc in txt format.
-I made it .md just for color visualization.
+I record some bugs during this project.
+Just for myself's usage.

 ### YAML, string cannot start with "."
 The setence below in .yaml gives an error: